 It's very hard (if not impossible) to prove that, and on many occasions

-refinished, simply because it was expensive and not often required
+ever refinished, simply because it was expensive and not often required

 The most common con that arises is that of the tuning.

-saxophones do not play in tune.
-You play in tune, the sax
+- saxophones do not play in tune.
+You play in tune,

-made - the combination of physics and the human ear means that compromises
+been made - the combination of physics and the human ear means that

-most accurately built horn needs a leg-up from the player.
+the most accurately built horn needs a leg-up from the player.
 In

 practice this is no big deal - the vast majority of players breeze